roma-p/vit/etc/to_do.md

 Roadmap:
     x finish "create asset maya"
-    - fetch the asset as editor
+    x fetch the asset as editor
-    - commit it
+    x commit it
     - fetch it again
     - branch it
     - modify it
     - commit it
     - clean local repo
     - fetch it as readonly
+    - branch from local?
     - try to commit it -> fail
     - so create new branch instead.